habitat-sh/habitat/www/source/tutorials/getting-started-next-steps.html.md

 title: Next steps
 ---

-# Go forth and conquer
+# You've learned a lot, so what's next?

 Thanks for taking some time to get hands-on with Habitat.
-We hope you're beginning to feel comfortable enough with the tooling that you can envision running your apps in a natural habitat of their own.
+We hope you're beginning to feel comfortable enough with the tooling that you can begin placing your apps in a natural habitat of their own.

+In this tutorial you learned how to...

+- Set up your Habitat workspace
+- Create your first plan
+- Add hooks and configuration
+- Build and start your first package

-As you venture out, we recommend you keep the following resources nearby.
+There are many more great features to explore in Habitat!
+As you venture out, we recommend you keep the following resources at your side.
 The Docs are always being updated and we've got a great community that is ready and willing to help.

 - [Habitat Docs](/docs)
 - [Habitat Open Source Community](/community)